bastanja/stitch_generator/doc/list_of_stitch_effects.md

 ## Motif to Points

-Places a motif at every sampling position of the path.
-Positions are defined by the motif_position_sampling parameter.
-Between the motifs, the shape of the path is sampled with the line_sampling function to create intermediate stitches.
+Places a motif at positions along the path.
+The motif locations are defined by the motif placement function.
+Between the motifs, the shape of the path is subdivided with the line_subdivision function to create intermediate stitches.
 This effect is similar to motif_chain, but allows bigger distances between the motifs by inserting intermediate stitches along the path.

 Motifs are not scaled.
 They should have the size which they have in the resulting stitch pattern.